-Aeroseal Helps Ohio State Dormitory Make the GradeVicki
+Aeroseal Helps OSU Dormitory Make the GradeBilly Pell

-Aeroseal has been featured in the press recently for a project it handled at The Ohio State University (OSU).
-Construction was complete on the brand new, high-tech, energy-efficient William Hall dormitory, and preparations were underway for it’s grand opening in just a few weeks.
-Unfortunately, much to their surprise, school administrators were shocked to hear that the new building’s ventilation system FAILED to pass crucial pressure tests needed to meet fire code regulations and targeted LEED requirements.
+The Ohio State University (OSU) had finished construction on its brand new, high-tech, energy-efficient William Hall dormitory.
+Preparations were underway for it’s grand opening in just a few weeks.
+Then, much to everyone’s surprise, school administrators learned the new building’s ventilation system FAILED to pass crucial pressure tests needed to meet fire code regulations and targeted LEED requirements.

 - Property Owners: Ohio State University